phabelio/phabel/README.md

 }
 ```

-Note that `new-php8-package` only supports PHP 8.0+, and old-php7-package supports PHP 7.0+.
+Note that `new-php8-package` only supports PHP 8.0+, and `old-php7-package` supports PHP 7.0+.

-Here's what happens when a user requires `^tag` on:
+Here's what happens when a user requires `phabel/package:^tag` on:
-* PHP 8.0, the unprocessed commit @ `tag.9999` is installed.
+* PHP 8.0: the unprocessed commit @ `tag.9999` is installed.
-* PHP 7 (or lower versions), `tag.9998` is loaded, instead, triggering Phabel's composer plugin, which:
+* PHP 7 (or lower versions): `tag.9998` is loaded, triggering Phabel's composer plugin, which:
   * Transpiles `phabel/package` towards PHP 7.
   * Recursively transpiles `vendor/new-php8-package` and all its dependencies.
   * Composer still takes care of dependency and requirement resolution, so transpilation only occurs when there is no other choice.